Non Seasonal | Season 27 | Mundunugu's Regalia | Witch Doctor | Group | Solo | Bounties | Keys | Push | Speed | Console | HC | SSF | A-tier

 Each tick is scaled by Attack Speed (sheet APS being a separate damage multiplier), making Pain Enhancer your strongest DPS gem by far in high density situations.

-The Attack Speed multiplier snapshots for each Phantasm individually upon casting.
+The Attack Speed multiplier snapshots for each Phantasm individually upon cast.
 Moving out of the pull and therefore losing Pain Enhancer stacks will not reduce the Attack Speed multiplier of already placed Phantasms.

-All damage buffs are dynamically calculated for each tick during the accumulation phase with the exception of Sacrifice Provoke the Pack, which is snapshotted upon Phantasm cast.
+All damage buffs are dynamically calculated for each tick during the accumulation phase with the exception of additive buffs like Sacrifice Provoke the Pack or Big Bad Voodoo Slam Dance, which are snapshot upon Phantasm cast.
 This means that you accumulate (wait) during DPS buffs like Oculus Ring or Convention of Elements and detonate afterwards.
 You won't need to have those buffs when the Phantasms explode.

-The explosions cannot proc Area Damage, hence why it's not taken as a stat and actively removed from Paragons in groups to reduce lags.
+The explosions from The Barber cannot proc Area Damage as they have proc coefficient of 0, hence why it's not taken as a stat and actively removed from Paragons to reduce lags.